codingSteve/library/README.md

      mvn test
 ```

-- Example usage:  There is a library runner class which creates some members and a fake timer.
+- Example usage:  There is a [library runner class][LRCLASS] which creates some members and a fake timer.
 The members interact with the library on a loop as follows:

 - Ask which items are available for them to borrow
 - Borrow one